jimiwills/qrv/README.md

 The majority of code on the air is made up of a very small vocabulary, with the exception of callsigns and serial numbers.
-So why focus on learning random 5-character strings, when you can learn a handful of common words and get on the air quickly.
+So why focus on learning random 5-character strings?
+Learn a handful of common words and get on the air quickly!

 About those callsigns?
 Don't worry so much!
 People usually give them more than once, and once you've figured it out, you know what to expect.